-Born of Russian Jewish and African-American descent in Brooklyn, NY, Monifa Brown's (formerly Carson now happily married and the proud mother of a wonderful son – who can be heard in some of Brown’s WBGO show promos) affinity for music began at an early age.
+Born of Ukrainian Jewish and African-American descent in Brooklyn, NY, Monifa Brown's (formerly Carson, happily married and the proud mother of a wonderful son – who can be heard in some of Brown’s WBGO show promos) affinity for music began at an early age.
 "I am blessed that my parents were determined to expose me to the arts and jazz in particular.
 They would take me with them everywhere.
-But I think the first time an irrepressible mark was made was when they took me to hear Miles Davis.
+The first time an irrepressible mark was made was when they took me to hear Miles Davis.
 His presence and sound were mesmerizing.
 Miles was magical and I was instantly hooked."

 A graduate of Temple University, Brown earned a degree in Music Therapy with a concentration in classical voice.
 It was at Temple, where Brown fell in love with radio and launched her radio career at WRTI - Temple University's Public Radio Station.
 She went on to became the host of the station's highest rated show, "Turn on the Quiet."
 Her resume includes a stint as a host on SiriusXM’s “Pure Jazz Channel,” and as a reporter on a BET program that was once by Herbie Hancock called “The Future Wave.”
 Brown has also worked for jazz impresario George Wein and his Festival Productions.

 Prior to Temple, Monifa Brown studied voice at New York's esteemed Fiorello H. LaGuardia-The High School for the Performing Arts.
 The multi-talented Brown has been the host of 'Saturday Afternoon Jazz’ since 1996.
 She has also served behind the scenes as both an Assistant and Associate Producer for the show "JazzSet with Branford Marsalis."